cpske/ISP/introduction/index.md

 ## Coursework

 * Weekly Class Meeting, Monday 10:00-12:00, online via Google Meet
-* We may have Live Class in E204 if the epidemic subsides.
-Announced in advance.
 * Weekly Lab 13:00-16:00.
 This is also online.
 * Quiz some weeks.
 * Weekly Reading and Problems.
-Please do the readings and learn from them.
+Please do before next class.
 * Team Software Project
 * Regular virtual/live meetings with TAs
+* Effort: plan to spend **10-12 hours per week** on ISP.

 Platform we will use: